Redwood National and State Parks

 There are approximately 40-60 annual permits for scientific research in RNSP.
 A number of research programs are carried out by park managers in partnership with Humbolt State University (NPS, 2020; Humboldt SU, 2020) and the Save the Redwoods League (Save the Redwoods, 2020).

 Park managers are able to address potential threats from outside the World Heritage site, either directly or in partnerships with other entities.
-Park managers have formal agreements with local indigenous peoples to manage natural and cultural resources.
+Park managers have formal agreements with local Indigenous peoples to manage natural and cultural resources.
 Formal and informal consultation also occurs with other adjacent landowners.
 The management system is as effective as it can be given the convoluted boundaries of the site and the high degree of disturbance adjacent to the site as a result of logging.
+Furthermore, the more complex political setting remains beyond the control of park authorities.

 Assessment of the current state and trend of World Heritage values